Hunter Renfrow Player Prop Bets for NFL Week 1 - Las Vegas vs. Cincinnati

 Recent Performances

-- In last week's matchup with the Chargers, Renfrow caught four passes for 13 yards and scored two touchdowns.
+- In last week's matchup with the Chargers, Renfrow grabbed four passes for 13 yards and scored two touchdowns.

-- During his last three games, Renfrow has racked up 43.0 yards per game with four touchdowns, reeling in 14 passes on 17 targets.
+- Over his last three games, Renfrow has 14 catches (on 17 targets) for 129 yards and four touchdowns, averaging 43.0 yards per game.

 Renfrow's Las Vegas Teammates